-Assessment Related RequirementsStudents must have access to a computer to complete assessments
+Assessment Related RequirementsStudents must have a computer or access to a computer to complete assessments

 In a short essay (3 pages maximum) and using literature, existing communication plans and case study examples, discuss the difference between communicating climate change and communicating climate change adaptation.

 Students must present a flyer communicating an adaptation issue to a target stakeholder

 Students will prepare a communicatison plan based on set scenarios, and will present this to the coordinator via webinar or skype.